Vegan and vegetarian food in Koh Samui

 Click the icon in the top left corner of the map to navigate using a list.

-We hope this guide has made you hungry for the vegan and vegetarian food in Koh Samui.
+We hope this guide has made you hungry!

-For even more options, check out the Koh Samui map on Happycow for an updated overview of all the animal-friendly places to eat on the island.
+For even more options, check out the Koh Samui map on HappyCow for a full, regularly updated overview of every animal-friendly spot on the island.

-Have you tried any of the above mentioned places?
-Or do you know of any restaurants or cafés on the island that we should visit next time?
+Have you tried any of the vegan restaurants in Koh Samui?
+Or do you know of any places on the island that we should visit next time?

 Let us know in the comments.